Antonei Csoka

-Antonei Benjamin Csoka, Ph.D. is a biogerontologist at Howard University who works on the molecular biology of aging, regenerative medicine, and epigenetics.
+Antonei Benjamin Csoka is a biogerontologist at Howard University who works on the molecular biology of aging, regenerative medicine, and epigenetics.

 Education

-Dr. Csoka earned a bachelor's degrees at Newcastle University in Genetics.
+Csoka earned a bachelor's degrees at Newcastle University in Genetics.
 He has a master's in Molecular Pathology from University of Leicester and a PhD in Cellular and Molecular Biology from University of Debrecen.

 Research career

 He was a member of the consortium that identified the Lamin A gene as the cause of the accelerated aging disease Hutchinson–Gilford progeria syndrome and participated in the first National Institutes of Health – Progeria Research Foundation workshop.
 He also showed that progeria is a true representation of aging with respect to cellular signaling pathways, and truly recapitulates the normal aging process at the cellular level.
 He currently researches the molecular etiology of aging at the level of signaling pathways.

 Publications

 Csoka has authored and co-authored over 40 scientific papers.